Book Explore Find Us

 On Saturday, May 24, the excitement continues with the Hydrophone Discovery Cruise, where adventurers can join an extended boat tour with the Deepscan Skipper and Alan McKenna from Loch Ness Exploration.
 Using cutting-edge hydrophone equipment, they will listen for strange underwater sounds in an attempt to uncover the mysteries hidden beneath Loch Ness.

-There will also be a variety of free activities for all ages under a tent on the lawn at The Loch Ness Centre, including Nessie face painting, exciting competitions, storytelling, dance performances, test-driving Remotely Operated Vehicles (ROVs) used in the search for Nessie, and the exciting challenge to Measure a Monster.
+There will also be a variety of free activities for all ages under a tent on the lawn next to the centre, including Nessie face painting, exciting competitions, storytelling, dance performances, test-driving Remotely Operated Vehicles (ROVs) used in the search for Nessie, and the exciting challenge to Measure a Monster.

 Saturday evening will feature a thrilling live debate from 6–8 pm, with special guests including Alan McKenna from Loch Ness Exploration, Deepscan Skipper Gordon Menzies, and Loch Ness researcher and writer Roland Watson.
 Presented by Andy McGrath from Weird Britain, the debate will explore whether it’s Nessie, nonsense, or something else hidden in the mysterious waters of Loch Ness.